wix-incubator/wix-cli-docs/guides/start/quick_start.md

 1. Save the file and go back to the browser.
 1. Click the button again to see the new toast message.

-To learn more about working with the Dashboard SDK and its different methods, see the [Dashboard SDK](https://dev.wix.com/docs/client/api-reference/dashboard-sdk/intro).
+To learn more about working with the Dashboard SDK and its different methods, see the [Wix Dashboard React SDK](https://dev.wix.com/docs/sdk/api-reference/dashboard-react/introduction).

 ## Build the app